Edited by Barney R. Additional spelling and grammar checking by Grammarly.

 My attempts at penance were accepted with a giggle.
 I introduced myself.
 She introduced herself as Linda Martin and without my asking, she volunteered that she was 22.

 She then asked if someone was meeting me.
 When I said that I hadn’t told anyone when I was coming, she asked where I needed to go, and offered to take me to my parent’s home.
 She said it was not out of her way; “In fact,” she said, “I am headed to an aunt’s house just three blocks from there.”

 I accepted.
 We talked and I found out that she had just gotten her nursing degree and passed her licensing exam and was to interview at a local hospital for an emergency room nurse position.

 I explained that I had just been discharged from the army and was not sure there was a call for a supply system coordinator in the civilian marketplace.
-I told her about my degree from the online and remote attendance University of Maryland in supply management.
-I explained that my main job in the army was to keep track by computer of every item of non-medical supplies and equipment on the base.
+I told her about my degree from the online and remote attendance at the University of Maryland in supply management.
+I explained that my main job in the army was to keep track of on the computer of every item of non-medical supplies and equipment on the base.
 I had to know how much, and as important, where it was on the base.

 When we arrived at my folk’s house, she leaned over and kissed my cheek and handed me a piece of paper with her cell phone number and her e-mail address.

 I went to the door of the house and used my key to open the door.
 I quietly placed my duffle, kit bag and other luggage inside the door.
 I turned to softly close the door, the lights came on and my mother, father, both brothers and my sister were standing in the dining room with a huge yellow ribbon with lettering in black saying ‘WELCOME HOME’.

 I got a huge lump in my throat and got hugs from mom and Lou, my sister.
 I got guy hugs from Jim, John, and dad.
 Mom went into mothering mode and said.
 “Let’s get some breakfast and let Al have a nap.”